 Anssi Kasitonni

 Anssi Kasitonni’s exhibition is co-curated by David Crawforth, Naomi Siderfin, Pauli Sivonen and Tarja Väätänen.

-Artist Anssi Kasitonni.
-Photo: Serlachius, Sampo Linkoneva
+Artist Anssi Kasitonni and Mr. T. Photo: Serlachius, Sampo Linkoneva

+Anssi Kasitonni